 Service Providers The Company has a wide range of key business relationships with third parties including vendors, suppliers, distributors and contractors.
 The Company relies on vendors, including offshore vendors in both mature and developing markets, to provide the Company with goods and services.
 Offshore sourcing increases certain risks to the Company, including risks associated with food safety and general merchandise product defects, non-compliance with ethical and safe business practices and inadequate supply of products.
 The Company has no direct influence over how vendors are managed.
-Negative events affecting vendors or inefficient, ineffective or incomplete vendor management strategies, policies and/or procedures could adversely impact the Company's reputation and impair the Company's ability to meet customer needs or control costs and quality, which could adversely affect the reputation, operations or financial performance of the Company.
+Negative events affecting vendors or inefficient, ineffective or incomplete vendor management strategies, policies and/or procedures, including those related to ethical sourcing, could adversely impact the Company's reputation and impair the Company's ability to meet customer needs or control costs and quality, which could adversely affect the reputation, operations or financial performance of the Company.

-The Company relies on service providers including transport carriers, logistic service providers and operators of warehouses and distribution facilities.
+The Company relies on service providers including transport carriers or other delivery service providers, logistic service providers and operators of warehouses and distribution facilities.
 Ineffective selection, contractual terms or relationship management could impact the Company's ability to source products (both national brand and control brand products), to have products available for customers, to market to customers or to operate efficiently and effectively.
-Disruption in services from suppliers could interrupt the delivery of merchandise to stores, which in turn could adversely affect the operations or financial performance of the Company.
+Disruption in services from suppliers could interrupt the delivery of merchandise to stores or customers, which in turn could adversely affect the operations or financial performance of the Company.

-PC Bank uses third party service providers to process credit card transactions, operate call centres and operationalize certain risk management strategies for the President's Choice Financial Mastercard.
+PC Bank uses third party service providers to process credit card transactions, operate call centres and operationalize certain risk management strategies for the PC®Mastercard® and PC Money Account.
 A significant disruption in the services provided by third party service providers could adversely affect the financial performance of PC Bank and the Company.